ilyakart/nx-set-shas/README.md

 ✨ A Github Action which sets the base and head SHAs required for the `nx affected` commands in CI

+This fork is for adding "-leo pipefail {0}" to the bash shell steps in action.yml - this to avoid failure with non-found node command

 - [Example Usage](#example-usage)
 - [Configuration Options](#configuration-options)
 - [Permissions in v2+](#permissions-in-v2)